wire report

 What happened

-According to The Guardian’s source item, Google denies breaching law by promoting suicide forum linked to 164 UK deaths, Link to US-based site, whose operators were fined £950,000 by Ofcom, appears in Google’s search results and can be accessed in UK Google has denied breaching the Online Safety Act by promoting a “nihilistic” suicide forum associated with 164 deaths in the UK, where it is supposed to be banned.
+According to The Guardian’s report, Google denies breaching law by promoting suicide forum linked to 164 UK deaths, Link to US-based site, whose operators were fined £950,000 by Ofcom, appears in Google’s search results and can be accessed in UK Google has denied breaching the Online Safety Act by promoting a “nihilistic” suicide forum associated with 164 deaths in the UK, where it is supposed to be banned.
 The UK’s internet regulator fined the forum’s US-based operator £950,000 because the site, which “presents a material risk of significant harm”, can still be accessed in the UK despite British laws criminalising encouraging or assisting suicide.
 In the UK and Ireland, Samaritans can be contacted on freephone 116 123, or email jo@samaritans.org or jo@samaritans.ie .
 In the US, you can call or text the 988 Suicide & Crisis Lifeline at 988 or chat at 988lifeline.org .
 In Australia, the crisis support service Lifeline is 13 11 14.
 Other international helplines can be found at befrienders.org Contin

 Context

 The development sits in VINI’s Technology file for readers following technology, science, product policy, markets, infrastructure, and the public consequences of innovation.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-05-14T16:14:46+00:00.
+The report is dated 2026-05-14T16:14:46+00:00.

 What to watch